 The fair value of the performance market share units is estimated at the date of grant using a Monte Carlo Simulation.
 A participant may earn based on the total shareholder return (the "TSR") of the Company's common stock over a three-year period ranging from 0% to 200% of the number of performance market share units granted.
-The awards will cliff vest on the 3rd anniversary of the grant date.
-The TSR is calculated by dividing the 90-calendar day average price at end of the period and the reinvested dividends thereon by the 90-calendar day average price at start of the period.
+The awards will cliff vest on the third anniversary of the grant date.
+The TSR is calculated by dividing the sixty or ninety calendar day average price at end of the period (as applicable) and the reinvested dividends thereon by such sixty or ninety calendar day average price at start of the period.
 The maximum number of awards earned is capped at 200% of the target award.
 Additionally, no payout will be awarded in the event that the TSR at the vesting date reflects less than a 25% return from the average price at the grant date.
-The 90-calendar day average prices immediately preceding the beginning and the end of the performance period are used to calculate TSR.
-Performance market share units are similar to the market share units except that the performance schedule is more difficult to achieve.
+Performance market share units are similar to the market share units except that the targets are more difficult to achieve and may be tied to TSR as compared to a peer group.